-First of all, let me preface this by saying that I did not clandestinely take the above photo of a stranger’s feet.
+First of all, let me preface this by saying that I did not clandestinely take the below photo of a stranger’s feet.
 All credit for that feat goes to this gentleman on Twitter.

 From a style perspective, this look needs significant improvement.
 To begin with, white athletic socks should strictly be worn in athletic scenarios.
 Athletic socks and other cheap tube socks are intended - both functionally and stylistically - to be worn with athletic shoes and other very casual shoes.